How Our Cruise Pricing Data Works

 Graham is the founder of All Aboard Analytics, a cruise pricing intelligence platform serving institutional investors and equity research teams.

 With a background in UX and product design, he built All Aboard Analytics to solve a data gap he saw firsthand — cruise pricing is opaque, fragmented, and difficult to track systematically.
-The platform now monitors 785,000+ monthly price snapshots across 145 ships and 9 major cruise lines.
+The platform now monitors millions of price snapshots across 185 ships and 13 cruise lines, segmented into commercial, premium, and luxury tiers.

 Graham has spent over 15 years designing digital products and data interfaces.
 He's also logged 15+ cruises across the major operators, giving him practical insight into how yield management and promotional strategies play out at the booking level.